edgefarm/edgefarm/docs/bestpractices/secret-handling/README.md

   [kubeseal](https://github.com/bitnami-labs/sealed-secrets/releases)
   needs to be installed into your system.

-## Step 1: Create a kubernetes secret
+## Step 1: Create a Kubernetes secret

 An initial secret can be created in many ways.
 A very convenient one is kustomize, which is used in the following example.